chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 - Class E addresses have starting bit `1111`.
 	- For future use.

-For class A, B and C, all host bits set to 0 is used to represent network address.
-And similarly all host bits set to 1 represent mulitcast address for that network.
+For class A, B and C, all host bits set to `0` is used to represent network address.

+And similarly all host bits set to `1` represent mulitcast address for that network.

+---
+**Number of hosts**

 The number of hosts in a class can be calculated as `2^n - 2`, where n is number of host address bits. `- 2` is for network address and multicast address mentioned above.

----

-- How was IPV4 before classful addressing
-- What was the idea behind classful addressing
-- How many number of hosts and networks in each class
-- What are the starting and ending address of each class
-- What are the decimal representations

 ---